dotnet/csharpstandard/standard/variables.md

 The conditional operator ([§12.18](expressions.md#1218-conditional-operator)), `c ? ref e1 : ref e2`, and reference assignment operator, `= ref e` ([§12.21.1](expressions.md#12211-general)) have reference variables as operands and yield a reference variable.
 For those operators, the ref-safe-context of the result is the narrowest context among the ref-safe-contexts of all `ref` operands.

-#### 9.7.2.5 Method and property invocation
+#### 9.7.2.5 Function invocation

-For a variable `c` resulting from a ref-returning method `ref e1.M(e2, ...)`, or property invocation `ref e.P`, its ref-safe-context is the narrowest of the following contexts:
+For a variable `c` resulting from a ref-returning method or local function `ref e1.M(e2, ...)`, or property invocation `ref e.P`, its ref-safe-context is the narrowest of the following contexts:

 - The caller-context.
 - The ref-safe-context of all `ref` and `out` argument expressions (excluding the receiver).